Enjoy the Mango season to the fullest with this homemade mango jam preserve.

 Peel your mangoes and cut the flesh from the seed core.

-If you use a mango variety with fibers and strings, keep the fruit flesh on the core.
+If you use a mango variety with fibers and strings, keep the fruit flesh on the core and just peel the mango.

 Step 2